ConorWilliams/libfork/docs/benchmarks/benchmarks/mergesort.md

 The merge step is memory-bandwidth heavy and can become the scaling limit.
 The base-case cutoff also matters: small tasks increase scheduling overhead, while large tasks reduce available parallelism near the leaves.
+The OpenMP reference uses a much larger cutoff for task creation; this benchmark keeps the serial base case small and lets each implementation choose where to stop spawning parallel work.

 This benchmark is the balanced counterpart to [quicksort](quicksort.md).
 It does more copying, but it avoids pivot-dependent imbalance.